South Georgia Timeline

-Sir Ernest Shackleton dies aboard Quest whilst the vessel is at anchor in Grytviken Cove.
-He is later buried in the whalers’ cemetery.
+Sir Ernest Shackleton dies aboard Quest whilst the vessel is at anchor in King Edward Cove.
+He is later buried in Grytviken cemetery.

 The Discovery Investigations begin with oceanographic and hydrological surveys in the Southern Ocean.
 The series of cruises lasts until 1951.
 Discovery House built at King Edward Point as a laboratory, and accommodation for scientists.

-The Kohl-Larsen expedition surveys many inland features and produces the first maps.
+The Kohl-Larsen expedition surveys many inland features.
 They create the first commercial film of the island entitled ‘Roah Roah’.

 Due to a combination of the world financial crisis and an overproduction of whale oil, most whaling stations are halted temporarily.
-Price Olav Harbour closes permanently.
+Prince Olav Harbour closes permanently.
 Husvik does not re-open until 1945.